michaeldmcqueen/resources.gmt.com-website/_woh_resources/2-schedule-menu-packing/packing-list.md

 * Laundry/plastic bags (for dirty clothing)
 * Long pants or jeans
 * Modest shorts and work t-shirts
-* Pajamas, socks and underwear
+* Pajamas, socks, and underwear
 * Sturdy shoes
-* Water bottle
+* Water bottle (refillable, to be used at your work site)&nbsp;
 * Personal health insurance card or copy
 * Bible
 * Jacket